AidanBarends/portfolio/README.md

 ## About Me

-Hi, I'm **Aidan Barends**, an IT student specializing in **Application Development** at CPUT.
+Hi, I'm Aidan Barends, an IT student specializing in Application Development at CPUT.

-This portfolio showcases my **technical skills, work experience, and development as a student**, highlighting my readiness to enter the IT industry.
+This portfolio showcases my technical skills, work experience, and development as a student, highlighting my readiness to enter the IT industry.

-- Goal: Become a skilled **Full-Stack Developer** focused on secure and scalable systems
+- Goal: Become a skilled Full-Stack Developer focused on secure and scalable systems
 - Interests: Web Development, Cybersecurity, Networking
 - Currently Learning: React, Laravel, PHP